jonorthwash/ud-annotatrix/README.md

 To use it offline, clone this repository to your local machine and open the file `index.html` in your browser.

+Alternatively, you can serve the files using a web server.
+An easy way to do this locally is to run `python3 -m http.server` in the cloned directory.

 ## Support

 Having a problem with Annotatrix ?
 Want some one-on-one support ?
 You can try <tt>#_u-dep</tt> on <tt>irc.freenode.net</tt> or